-Traditionally in Ireland, every January 6 the women of Ireland, who have worked so hard over Christmas, are celebrated throughout the country on Nollaig na mBan, aka Little Christmas or The Feast of the Epiphany.
+The women of Ireland who worked so hard over Christmas are celebrated throughout the country on January 6, Nollaig na mBan, also known as Little Christmas or The Feast of the Epiphany.

 Traditionally in Ireland (and apparently in Puerto Rico also), Nollaig na mBan is the day on which all the Christmas decorations must come down—not before or after—or else risk bad luck for the rest of the year.
 When holly was the only decoration in Irish homes, it was taken down on this day and burnt.

 In rural and small-town Catholic Ireland, especially, women would gather in each other’s homes or local pubs for a few stolen hours of gaiety while the men looked after the brood.

 What plans do you have for #NollaigNamBan / #WomensChristmas?
 We're raising a glass at 8pm Irish time to honour & celebrate #Ireland's daughters who are no longer with us, our heroines of Ireland.
 Join us?#IrishWomenInHistory #IrishHistory #History #Tradition #Women #IrishWomen pic.twitter.com/U30Xnxync9— IrishWomenInHistory (@IrishWomenin) January 3, 2021

 An article from the Irish Times in 1998 joked that even God rested on the seventh day, Irish women didn't stop until the twelfth!